scrabbletank/farhome-rules/rulesdoc.md

 ##### Innate Magic

-You may learn a single cantrip, this cantrip does not require a codex to cast.
+You learn a single cantrip.
+This cantrip does not need to be prepared or in your codex to cast.
 You start with 1 extra mana and recover 1 extra mana each short and long rest.

 ___
 #### Wood Elf